tohipfortheroom/cros_patchset/README.md

 Before we can build an image, we need to build all the required packages.
 Enter the following command to build those (and pray everything compiles):

 <pre>
-./build_packages --board=raspberrypi --withdev --nowithdebug --nousepkg --nowithautotest
+./build_packages --board=raspberrypi --withdev --nowithdebug --nowithautotest
 </pre>

-This will take even longer than building the toolchain took.
-Go get several coffees, and maybe read a book.
+Go get a nice cup of tea, and maybe read a book.

 Once all the packages have been successfully built, we can build a USB image by running the following command: